Muukid/muTrueType/README.md

 `last_record` is the last composite record specified in the entire glyph.
 It must be the last record because the data for the instructions is only stored after the last composite record.

-# Miscellaneous macro functions
+# Miscellaneous inner utility functions

-The following macro functions are miscellaneous macro functions used for reading values from a TrueType file:
+The following functions are miscellaneous functions used for reading values from a TrueType file.

 ## F2DOT14 reading